ojcole/CS262-Tests/README.md

 ## Creating own tests

-Populate a CSV in the tests folder with separators of "|"
+Populate a CSV in the tests folder with separators of "," or elsewhere and use `--tests` to run it

 # Coursework Solutions